0xw4t3r/phpgetip/README.md

 a simple php website to log ip addresses

-usuage just visit index.php and the accessed ip will be recorded with /<yourtimezone>/ H:mm:ss
+usuage just visit index.php and the accessed ip will be recorded with <yourphp.ini timezone> H:mm:ss